Unlike most insects, scale insects are relatively immobile as adults.

 Scale insects often go unnoticed until the damage is extensive.
 In some cases, scale insects can practically cover a plant without causing ill effects.
 Normally, plants infested with scale appear water-stressed because the pests are draining the plants of their bodily fluids.
 Chlorosis (yellowing) may also occur.
 Some varieties of scale produce honeydew that attract ants and provide habitat for sooty mold.
 Armored scale species do not secrete honeydew.

 How to control scale infestations

-Control measures depend on the type of scale insect, as well as environmental conditions and the oversell health of the plant.
+Control measures depend on the type of scale insect, as well as environmental conditions and the overall health of the plant.
 In some cases, no treatment is needed.
 Sago palm and other cycads, however, can be infested with the cycad scale, which can kill mature plants.
 Applying fixed copper combined with horticultural oil when the plants are dormant or when these pests are in the crawler stage (late winter to early summer) can help control scale insects.
-They have many natural enemies that can control the scale population, as long as broad-spectrum pesticides are not used.
+There are many natural enemies that help control scale, as long as broad-spectrum pesticides are not used.
 Inspect infested areas to see if the scales are being parasitized.
 If a small hole can be seen in the shell of a dead scale, it has been killed by a parasitic wasp and treatment is probably not needed.
 Applying sticky barriers around the trunks of heavily infested trees and shrubs can stop ants from protecting soft scale insects from their predators.